 Website Update

-New Human Anatomy Club to Merge Science and Art: "The human body is so interesting and unique”
+New Human Anatomy Club to Merge Science and Art

 A new student club has been launched to allow students to explore topics in anatomy through an artistic lens.
 The Creative Anatomy Club (CAC) is open to students of any major, hoping to foster collaboration at the intersection of health and art.